Asymptotic tensor rank is characterized by polynomials: Discussion and open problems

 Another natural direction where our result plays a role is in the task of understanding the relation between asymptotic ranks of explicit (families of) tensors and the matrix multiplication exponent.
 For example, it is well-known that if the asymptotic rank of the small Coppersmith--Winograd tensor $\mathrm{cw}_2$ equals 3, then $\omega=2$.
 For which tensors can we prove this property?

-It follows from \autoref{th:intro-2} and known classifications that $\mathrm{cw}_2$ has asymptotic rank at most the generic asymptotic rank of $3 \times 3 \times 3$ tensors with hyperdeterminant $0$ (which is a codimension $1$ variety).
+It follows from \cref{th:intro-2} and known classifications that $\mathrm{cw}_2$ has asymptotic rank at most the generic asymptotic rank of $3 \times 3 \times 3$ tensors with hyperdeterminant $0$ (which is a codimension $1$ variety).
 It also has at most the asymptotic rank of a generic tensor with support $\{(0,0,0), (1,1,1), (2,2,2), (0,1,2), (1,2,0), (2,0,1)\}$. \end{itemize}

-\paragraph{Acknowledgements.} JZ was supported by NWO Veni grant VI.Veni.212.284.
+\paragraph{Acknowledgements.} JZ was supported by NWO Veni grant VI.Veni.212.284, Vidi grant VI.Vidi.243.195 and ERC Starting Grant 101220349 SPECTRA.
+KH was supported by NWO M-1 grant OCENW.M.24.147.
 MC and HN thank the European Research Council (ERC Grant Agreement No.~818761), VILLUM FONDEN via the QMATH Centre of Excellence (Grant No.~10059) and the Novo Nordisk Foundation (Grant NNF20OC0059939 ``Quantum for Life'') for financial support.
 Part of this work was completed while MC was Turing Chair for Quantum Software, associated to the QuSoft research center in Amsterdam, acknowledging financial support by the Dutch National Growth Fund (NGF), as part of the Quantum Delta NL visitor programme.
 PV was supported by the Ministry of Culture and Innovation of Hungary from the National Research, Development and Innovation Fund, financed under the FK~146643 funding scheme, by the János Bolyai Research Scholarship of the Hungarian Academy of Sciences, and by the Ministry of Culture and Innovation and the National Research, Development and Innovation Office within the Quantum Information National Laboratory of Hungary (Grant No.~2022-2.1.1-NL-2022-00004).